-- Again together with the preposition απο (apo), meaning from: the verb αποκαταλλασσω (apokatalasso) or αποκαταλλαττω (apokatalatto), meaning to "de-otherize" out of a specified condition or situation, or by specified means: to "out-de-otherize" or "via-de-otherize" (Ephesians 2:16, Colossians 1:20-21 only).
+- Again together with the preposition απο (apo), meaning from: the verb αποκαταλλασσω (apokatalasso) or αποκαταλλαττω (apokatalatto), meaning to "de-otherize" out of a specified condition or situation, or by specified means: to "out-de-otherize" or "via-de-otherize" (Ephesians 2:16, Colossians 1:20 and 1:21 only).

 - The noun καταλλαγη (katallage), meaning reconciliation; either the act of the verb or the result of it.
 This noun occurs 4 times; see full concordance.

-- Together with the preposition μετα (meta), meaning in the middle: the verb μεταλλασσω (metalasso) or μεταλλαττω (metalatto), meaning to change from one intimacy to another (Romans 1:25-26 only).
+- Together with the preposition μετα (meta), meaning in the middle: the verb μεταλλασσω (metalasso) or μεταλλαττω (metalatto), meaning to change from one intimacy to another (Romans 1:25 and 1:26 only).

 - Suffixed with the adverb of motion -θεν (-then), meaning "from a place" (comparable to the English "-ian"): the adverb αλλαχοθεν (allachothen), meaning from somewhere else (John 10:1 only).
 This word survives in English as allochthon, the opposite of autochthon or indigenous.

 - Together with the verb αγορευω (agoreuo), meaning to speak publically: the verb αλληγορεω (allegoreo), meaning to say the same thing in another way (Galatians 4:24 only).
 From this verb stems our English word "allegory".